noahehall/theBookOfNoah/databases/mysql_new.md

   - `alter database`
   - `alter schema` synonmyous with `alter database`

-  - `alter server` used with the federated storage engine to change the connectino parameters of a server created with `create server`
-    - requires `super` privileges

   - `alter table` change an existing tables structure and other properties
   - NOTES
     - when adding a column